 Sunday, March 13, 2022, 3:00:00 am local daylight time instead.

-Sunrise and sunset will be about 1 hour later on Mar 13, 2022 than the day before.
-There will be more light in the evening.
+Sunrise and sunset were about 1 hour later on Mar 13, 2022 than the day before.
+There was more light in the evening.

 Back 1 hour

 Nov 6, 2022 - Daylight Saving Time Ends

 When local daylight time is about to reach

 Sunday, November 6, 2022, 2:00:00 am clocks are turned backward 1 hour to

 Sunday, November 6, 2022, 1:00:00 am local standard time instead.